NBISweden/workshop-reproducible-research/docs/docker.md

 The output should say something about "Active: active (running) since..".

 !!! tip
     As mentioned before, Docker needs to run as root.
-You can archive this by prepending all Docker commands with `sudo`.
+You can achieve this by prepending all Docker commands with `sudo`.
 This is the approach that we will take in this tutorial, since the set up becomes a little simpler.
 If you plan on continuing using Docker you can get rid of this by adding your user to the group `docker`.
 Here are instructions for how to do this: [https://docs.docker.com/engine/installation/linux/linux-postinstall/](https://docs.docker.com/engine/installation/linux/linux-postinstall/).

 # Practical exercise
 ## The very basics